Creative Director vs. Art Director: Drawing the Line Between Commonly Confused Creative Careers

 The beginning of this journey is in education.
 As you enroll and learn the technical skills and foundational knowledge in design, visual communication and more, you will have more tools to decide on either of these coveted creative roles.

-Check out the Rasmussen College School of Design to learn how a design education can provide a foundation for you to grow into these creative careers.
+Check out the Rasmussen University School of Design to learn how a design education can provide a foundation for you to grow into these creative careers.

 1Burning-Glass.com (analysis of 2,536 creative director job postings by education level, Feb.
 01, 2018, and Jan.
 31, 2019).